 - Value Added Tax applies to transactions involving land and buildings.
 The VAT treatment differs depending on the use of an asset and the status of the parties to a transaction.

-The Finance Act 2016 (published on 15 September 2016) introduced changes to several elements of taxation.
+The Finance Bill 2022 (published on 2 February 2022) introduced changes to several elements of taxation.
 See the Finance Act 2016 changes.
-The announcements made in the November 2017 budget statement herald further changes.
+The announcements made in the Bill concerning updated provisions on the Residential Property Developer Tax (RPDT) and the Qualifying Asset Holding Company (QAHC) herald further changes to happen in 2023.